Anita Hill responds to Kavanaugh hearing during Houston appearance

 The event’s moderator called it a “tragic irony” that Hill was scheduled to speak a day after Dr. Ford’s dramatic testimony.
 Hill was booked long before Ford was scheduled to testify.

-Hill said she was impressed with the calm and careful testimony of Supreme Court nominee Brett Kavanaugh's accuser, Christine Blasey Ford.
+Hill said she was impressed with the calm and careful testimony of Ford.
+She said it must have been especially tough knowing the hostility behind the confirmation hearings.

-Even so, Hill believes Kavanaugh will be confirmed but criticized the Senate for rushing the vote without a full investigation.
+Like Thomas, Hill believes Kavanaugh will be confirmed but criticized some Senators for trying to rush the vote without a full investigation.

 "What I saw was them more concerned about their processes and their structure and their schedule, than the human element of what was going on and what happened 37 years ago,” Hill said.

-She said of the things that stood out to her from Kavanaugh's testimony was how emotional and angry he was compared with the "calm" words coming from the woman accusing him of sexual assault when they were teenagers.
+Hill said one of the things that stood out to her from Kavanaugh's testimony was how emotional and angry he was compared with the "calm" words coming from the woman accusing him of sexual assault when they were teenagers.

 Anita Hill - “I had a choice to make 27 years ago.
 I wanted to do nothing more than retrieve back to my normal life and leave all of that behind and say nasty things about the US senate.
 I did say nasty things about the US senate but I did not retreat." #AnitaHill #khou11 #GHC18— David Gonzalez (@DavidGonzKHOU) September 28, 2018